-There are a number of ways advertisers work with publishers and influencers, so you are bound to see a number of different, unique and creative (and some not so much) opportunities land in your inbox, from contra strategies (product in exchange for a mention) and affiliate programs to paid collaborations and sponsored ambassador programs.
-But before any of these things go ahead, marketers will request a media kit.
+There are a number of ways advertisers work with publishers and influencers, so you are bound to see a number of different, unique and creative opportunities land in your inbox, from contra strategies (product in exchange for a mention) and affiliate programs to paid collaborations or sponsored ambassador programs.

 WHAT IS A MEDIA KIT (ALSO CALLED PRESS KIT)